Railtown Sustainable Neighbourhood Action Plan

 From plan to action - making the Railtown SNAP happen!

-The City of Nelson is looking to enable the land use changes recommended in the Railtown Sustainable Neighbourhood Action Plan (SNAP), as well as permitting cannabis micro-processing.
+The City of Nelson enabled the land use changes recommended in the Railtown Sustainable Neighbourhood Action Plan (SNAP), as well as permitted cannabis micro-processing in the MU3 (Railtown Mixed-Use Residential & Commercial) and the MU4 (Waterfront Mixed-Use Industrial & Commercial) Zones.
 The Federal Cannabis Regulations were amended on October 17, 2019 to allow for new products: edible cannabis, cannabis extracts and cannabis topicals.

-Here is a summary of other proposals to add vitality to Railtown:
+Here is a summary of the changes to add vitality to Railtown:

 - Enabling the following uses in the Railtown Mixed-Use Residential & Commercial Zone (MU3):